qasim/Airstream/README.md

 var position: UInt
 ```

-The current position for the current item being streamed.
+The position (in seconds) of the current item being streamed.

 -